-Have you ever been teased or taunter level a nasty email or text message?
-Been hocally intimidated?
-Then you've most likely have the target of a bully.
+Have you ever been teased or taunte level a nasty email or text message?
+Been haveally intimidated?
+Then you've most likely to the target of a bully.
 You're not alone; 3.2 ps on students are bullied at school every year.